Joe-Arnold-unLimited/BetterStayOnline/README.md

 This is a C# WPF app built using the MVVM structure.
 The graphing tool used is ScottPlot.

 [Google Drive link for install](https://drive.google.com/drive/folders/1Zxl6au1OMKNHPwOTp7yNSWBwyJETbk0K?usp=share_link) Be aware!
 This is not a signed executable file!
 Windows Defender will flag it because of that.
 If you want peace of mind and are able to, I would prefer you took the code and built it yourself.
-This is link is just for those that can't!
+This is a link is just for those that can't!